jwkruisselbrink/sbml-pbk-workflow/README.md

 For specification of the SBML model global substance unit, time unit, and volume unit, use **element_id** values of *substanceUnits*, *timeUnits*, and *volumeUnits* with **sbml_type** *document*.

 For an example of an annotations file, see the [annotations file](https://github.com/rivm-syso/euromix-to-sbml/blob/main/model/euromix.annotations.csv) of the SBML EuroMix PBK model re-implementation.

+### SBML validation

+Automatic validation can be included to check for model errors, model consistency, consitency of units, and also on more PBK-model specific aspects (such as mass balance).
+The script [validate_sbml.py](src/validate_sbml.py) runs validation checks on the SBML file.
+This is a first version in which some rudimentary file and consistency checks are performed.
+This first version is inspired by the [example](https://synonym.caltech.edu/software/libsbml/5.18.0/docs/formatted/python-api/validate_s_b_m_l_8py-example.html) presented in the libSBML documentation.

+## Example

+For an example of use of this workflow, see the [EuroMix PBK SBML re-implementation](https://github.com/rivm-syso/euromix-to-sbml)